The Québec maritime Blog

 Gaspé: Located at the tip of the Gaspé Peninsula, this area is known as the Birthplace of Canada!
 It was so named because the explorer Jacques Cartier planted a cross here on behalf of the King of France in the summer of 1534, which led to the colonization of the territory that would become New France 75 years later.
 You can now visit a reconstruction of the village of Gaspé, also known as the Birthplace of Canada, as it was in 1900.

-Are you tempted to add all these sites to your bucket list?
-Take note of the info in this blog post and be sure to brag about these attractions to your friends once you visit them!
+Are you tempted to add these sites to your bucket list?
+Take note of the information provided in this blog post and be sure to brag about these attractions to your friends once you've visited them!

 (0) comment